Zhihu (NYSE:ZH) Shares Gap Down to $1.44

-Zhihu Inc. (NYSE:ZH – Get Rating)’s stock price gapped down prior to trading on Thursday .
+Zhihu Inc. (NYSE:ZH – Get Rating) shares gapped down prior to trading on Thursday .
 The stock had previously closed at $1.44, but opened at $1.36.
 Zhihu shares last traded at $1.40, with a volume of 8,003 shares.

-A number of analysts have recently issued reports on ZH shares.
-CLSA assumed coverage on shares of Zhihu in a report on Wednesday.
-They set an “outperform” rating and a $1.50 price objective for the company.
-The Goldman Sachs Group dropped their price target on Zhihu from $2.30 to $2.00 and set a “neutral” rating for the company in a research note on Thursday, December 1st.
+A number of equities analysts recently weighed in on the company.
+CLSA started coverage on Zhihu in a report on Wednesday.
+They set an “outperform” rating and a $1.50 price objective on the stock.
+The Goldman Sachs Group lowered their price objective on shares of Zhihu from $2.30 to $2.00 and set a “neutral” rating for the company in a report on Thursday, December 1st.

 About Zhihu